openstreetmap/iD/CONTRIBUTING.md

 ## Building / Installing

-You can build a concatenated and minified version of iD with the command `make`.
-Node.js is required for this.
+You can build a concatenated and minified version of iD with the command `make && npm run build-min`.

 iD will be built to the `dist` directory.
 This directory is self-contained; you can copy it into the public directory of your webserver to deploy iD.